 - The car park costs £7 per day (£4 after 3pm).
 The money you pay for parking goes directly towards looking after Avebury and the other sites in our care.

 - The toilets are an approximately 10 minutes walk from the car park.

 - You will find parking for Blue Badge holders in the High Street car park, see map link below.

 - Avebury access statement (PDF / 2.3MB) download

 - The safety of our visitors, volunteers and staff remains our top priority.
 Face coverings are required in all indoor spaces apart from the restaurant.
 We'll continue to provide hand sanitiser and stick to our high standards of cleanliness.

 - If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that had the virus in the last 14 days, please don’t visit until you are recovered.

 - Thank you for showing staff, volunteers and other visitors kindness and respect as we move forward into this next phase together.

 The stone circles are open from dawn to dusk.
 You are free to wander among the stones as much as you wish.
-Please be especially careful when using gates leading onto the road - do not cross the road until it is clear that the gate on the other side is free of pedestrian traffic.
+Please note that some areas will be fenced off for erosion control especially during these winter months.
+At this time of the year, and during periods of heavy rain, the henge and particularly the henge banks can become very slippery - please wear appropriate footwear when visiting the site.
+Please also be especially careful when using gates leading onto the road - do not cross the road until it is clear that the gate on the other side is free of pedestrians.
 There are daily stone circles tours which last around an hour (subject to volunteer availability), ask for details at Visitor Reception when you arrive.